38th Annual Enchanted Circle

 MILE BY MILE TOUR DESCRIPTION

-Mass start at 8:00 a.m. in front of the Red River Community House, Main Street in Red River.
+Mass start at 8:00 a.m. in front of the Red River Conference Center at Brandenburg Park, Main Street in Red River.
 Medical assistance and SAG wagons are available.
-Extra t-shirts will be on sale on Sunday, September 9th at the BBQ and Expo in Brandenburg Park.
+Extra jerseys will be on sale on Sunday after the race.
+Cook-out in Brandenburg Park following race.
 SAG wagons and rest stops are for registered riders only.
 All participants must register and sign the waiver/release form before any tour packets will be released.
-Tour packets include the rider’s number and course information and will be available for pick-up starting on Friday, September 7th at 10:00 a.m.
-If you cannot make the race and still want to receive your t-shirt, please have someone pick up your t-shirt or send $6 for postage.
-Due to the increase in the USA Cycling insurance we raised the registration fee $5.
+Tour packets include the rider’s number and course information and will be available for pick-up starting on Friday, September 4 at 10:00 a.m.
+If you cannot make the race and still want to receive your jersey, please have someone pick up your jersey or send $6 for postage.

 If you are planning on doing only the 25 or 50 mile ride to